ComPWA/tensorwaves/docs/install.rst

 Step 1: Get the source code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `tensorwaves` source code is maintained through `Git
+The source code of `tensorwaves` is maintained through `Git
 <https://git-scm.com/>`_, so you need to `install Git
 <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_ first.
 Once
 you've done so, navigate to a suitable folder and run: